Creamy Southwest Chicken Soup for Instant Pot

 If you don’t feel like making a jar of it, I included measurements for the seasoning in the notes of the recipe below.
 Don’t worry — there are only 4!

-I prefer shredded chicken over cut-up chunks, so I usually put my chicken pieces into the pot whole, shred it up, and stir it back in.
+I prefer shredded chicken over cut-up chunks, so I usually put my chicken pieces into the pot whole, shred it up, and stir it back in to let it soak up some of that yummy spiced chicken broth.

 Speaking of…. if you’ve ever made the Cold Remedy Chicken Soup in my cookbook (the favorite chicken soup I talked about earlier), you may have noticed that I left out the instruction to shred the chicken.
 I really didn’t expect you to ladle whole chicken breasts into your bowl. *facepalm*